Mindful-AI-Assistants/.github/profile/README.md

 - **Copilots:** Copilots are AIs that assist users with specific tasks by providing real-time suggestions and insights.
 For instance, copilots can aid in coding by offering instant recommendations and corrections.

-- **Bots:** A Bot is a software programmed to perform automated tasks.
-Bots can be simple (like a customer service bot that answers frequently asked questions)  or complex (like a stock trading bot that analyzes real-time stock market data).
+- **Bots:** Bots are programs for automated tasks, ranging from customer service bots that handle FAQs to advanced bots, such as stock trading bots analyzing live

 - **Agents:** An Agent is a computer program that operates autonomously to perform specific tasks.
 They are designed to learn and adapt over time based on data input and feedback.
 They can be used in a variety of applications, from computer games to virtual personal assistants.